PLAYBILL VAULT'S Today in Theatre History: AUGUST 17

 1893 Mae West is born.
 While best remembered as a film actress from the 1930s, West started out in vaudeville, later becoming a Broadway stage actress and playwright.
 On stage West appeared in many plays she also wrote.
 Among these were Diamond Lil (1928), Pleasure Man (1928) and The Constant Sinner (1931).
 At the curtain speech of her 1944 play Catherine Was Great, West explained that "Catherine had 300 lovers.
 I did the best I could in a couple of hours."

 1955 A stellar Broadway revival of Thornton Wilder's The Skin of Our Teeth stars George Abbott and Helen Hayes as Mr. and Mrs. Antrobus, and Mary Martin as Sabina.
+The production, originally staged in Paris as part of the "Salute to France" project, will run for a limited engagement of only 22 performances.

 1983 Ira Gershwin, the lyricist brother of composer George Gershwin, dies today at the age of 87.
 Among his collaborations with George were Funny Face and Porgy and Bess.
 Following George's death in 1937, Ira collaborated with Kurt Weill on Lady in the Dark and Harold Arlen on "A Star Is Born."
 Gershwin published his "Lyrics on Several Occasions," featuring many of his lyrics as well as annotations and anecdotes, in 1959.